 - Thereafter, at intervals of not more than 6 weeks (or 3 months if the placement is intended to last until the child is 18);

-- Where a child is in a designated long-term foster placement visits after the first year may take place at intervals of not more than 6 months. where the child, being of sufficient age and understanding, has agreed to be visited at this minimum frequency.
+- Where a child is in a designated long-term foster placement, visits after the first year may take place at intervals of not more than 6 months.
+The child should be of sufficient age and understanding, and has agreed to be visited at this minimum frequency.

 For children who are placed for adoption, see Monitoring and Supervision of Adoptive Placements Procedure.